SDGIS/s3process/README.md

-# s3process Package - Test Access
+# s3process Package
-This package contains three modules: results, events, street-lights.
-These modules contain custom functions to interact with specific data from S3 and utilize the AWS boto3 lambda and scheduler clients.
+This package contains several modules: results, events, street-lights, times, and ubiquita.
+These modules contain custom functions to interact with specific data from S3 and utilize the AWS boto3 lambda and event scheduler clients.

 ### results
 1. Process results.csv into pandas df (results.csv contains EvariNum, DIM, SUM header)